FlowFuse/website/src/blog/2024/05/flowfuse-on-robustel-eg5120.md

 ## Setting Up the Environment

-After spending a few weeks find out all the convoluted ways to do something, my CEO recommended testing out the raspbian deployment script for deploying FlowFuse to a Raspberry Pi.
+After spending a few weeks finding out all the convoluted ways to do something, my CEO recommended testing the Raspbian deployment script for deploying FlowFuse to a Raspberry Pi.
 Both Robustel and Raspberry pi run a debian base linux operating system.
 Raspberry pi's run a customized and unofficial port of Debian called Raspbian, while Robustel leverages Debian 11.
 I decided to give it a shot and the script works flawlessly.

 An [install script is available](/docs/hardware/raspbian/#installing-the-device-agent) that will guide through installing the FlowFuse device agent on the EG5120.